doctorpod/my-kaizen/HELP.md

 Each card has a summary in the form of the sum of all the scores of it's checked items for that day, compared to yesterday and the recent average.

-In addition, each card displays a reward in the form of up to two thumbs up emoticons, for beating yesterday's score, and the recent average score.
+In addition, each card displays a reward in the form of up to two thumbs-up emoticons, for beating yesterday's score, and the recent average score.

 Each card lists it's items, ordered by score, so high-scored green items appear first, and low-scored red items appear last.